 To be honest, it was better before, but if I say anything he’ll just change it again and make it even worse.

 “Yeah, it’s good.”

 “Perfect!”
-He pumped his fist and wrote his name on the drawing.
+He pumps his fist and writes his name on the drawing.

 “Why do you have to write your name on it like that?
 Everybody knows it’s yours.
 None of the other kids can draw as good as you.”

 “I have to put my signature on my artwork.
 That’s what all of the artists on TV do.”